mikeocool/bbox/README.md

 # TODO
 * split command
 * cleanup draw UI
     * when bbox is pre-populated on map, make it editable
+    * fix issue when delete button is used
+    * make call to action for drawing box more obvious
+    * vector tiles(?)
+    * preview bbox in common formats
+    * allow changing labels left/bottom/top/right, minx..., min lat, west/south/east/north
 * Add a verbose flag
 * Fix issue where parser raw ends up parsing everything as float
 * geojsonl